tamaraakguneyli/tamara-akguneyli-pickaflick/README.md

 ### Features

 1. See top 3 popular movies/series.
-2. Add movies or series to a personalized watchlist.
+2. Add movies or series to a personalised watchlist.
 3. Post reviews for movies/series.

 ## Tech Stack